DrugLib.com — Drug Information Portal

 Summary

 This is a randomized, multi-center, double-blind, double-dummy, placebo-controlled, parallel-group study, evaluating the efficacy of mometasone furoate/formoterol fumarate (MF/F) metered dose inhaler (MDI) versus MF for 26 weeks.
-Prior to the 26-week double-blind Treatment Period, subjects will receive open-label MF MDI 100 mcg twice daily (BID) for 2 to 3 weeks during the Run-in Period.
-Efficacy will be measured by mean change from Baseline to Week 12 in area under the forced expiratory volume in one second concentration time curve from 0 to 12 hours (FEV1 AUC[0-12 hr]).
+Prior to the 26-week double-blind Treatment Period, participants will receive open-label (OL) MF MDI 100 mcg twice daily (BID) for 2 to 3 weeks during the Run-in Period.
+Efficacy will be measured by the Area Under the Curve from 0 to 12 hours [AUC](0-12 hours) of the change from Baseline to the Week 12 Endpoint in Forced Expiratory Volume in One Second (FEV1) and by the time-to-first severe asthma exacerbation across the 26-week treatment period.

 Clinical Details